This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

-Since then, the “P" has appeared on all coins except for the penny.
+Since then, the “P” mintmark has appeared on all U.S. coins except for the penny.

-Thus, it is apparent that all U.S. coins without a mint mark would be struck at Philadelphia, right?
-Well, not exactly.
+Thus, it would seem that all U.S. coins without a mint mark would be struck at the Philadelphia mint, right?
+Well, not exactly…

 Coins minted in 1965, 1966, and 1967 did not bear any mint marks.
 This was the U.S. Mint’s effort to reduce the coin collecting activity that was to blame for a coin shortage at the time.